olimpias/gvm/README.md

 gvm is a short version of `Go Version Manager`.
 It allows you to manage your installed go version and change its versions according to your requirements.
-It is written fully in Go and provides cross-platform usability
+It is completely written in Go and provides cross-platform usability

 Supports macOS and windows with release binaries.
 It requires to preinstalled go(for now...) and `GOPATH` to be set in environmental variables.
 In addition to that, the user privileges must be set to run the program.
 Otherwise, there will